Messiah in Yom HaBikkurim Chapter 61

 “The kingdom of heaven may be compared to a king who gave a wedding feast for his son.”

-As Adonai’s permanent new Proxy (Bridegroom; Great High Priest) the Messiah explained to our people that after the old failed-marriage between Adonai and Israel (due to our infidelity; not His) and the old failed-priestly order of Aaron (the priests repeatedly sinned against the Holy One), Adonai wanted to remarry His bride a second time but not according to the same failed agreement (cf. the prophet whose name means Salvation; Hoshea-הוֹשֵׁ֙עַ֙).
+As Adonai our God’s permanent new Proxy (Bridegroom; Great High Priest) the Messiah explained to our people (Israel) that after the old failed-marriage between Adonai and Israel (due to our infidelity; not His) and the old failed-priestly order of Aaron (the priests repeatedly sinned against the Holy One), Adonai wanted to remarry His bride a second time but not according to the same failed agreement (cf. the prophet whose name means Salvation; Hoshea-הוֹשֵׁ֙עַ֙).

 The Marriage that can Never Fail!

 The Holy One of Israel refused to do a ‘retry’ on Israel’s perfectly living up to saving herself by perfectly obeying all of His Torah (the first marital agreement).
-Rather, Adonai wanted to remarry Israel under the Chuppah of His own righteous works.
+Rather, Adonai Elohei Yisra’el wanted to remarry (His bride) Israel under the Chuppah of His own righteous works.
 Therefore, the Holy One sent the Messiah into the world armed with a second marital agreement (Jeremiah 31:31):

 The Unilateral Plan of the Holy One:

-The unilateral plan of the Holy One was for His bride Israel to become dependent upon the redemptive ministry of His Son, the Suffering Messiah Ben Joseph.
-Once the redemption of Israel was complete the Father would give to His Bride the Gift of the Indwelling Presence of His own (omnipresent) Spirit to perfect His Bride.
+The unilateral plan of the Holy One is for His bride Israel to become dependent upon the redemptive ministry of His Son, His beloved Suffering Messiah ben Yosef.
+Once the *redemption of Israel is complete the Father will give to His Bride the Gift of the Indwelling Presence of His own (omnipresent) Spirit to perfect His Bride.
 Then we would be perfected in righteousness from the Inside-out by the steadfast, gracious, perfect works of His own Spirit; the works of the Spirit of Grace (Ruach Ha-Chesed) and the Spirit of Truth (Ruach Ha-Emet).
 The perfection of Israel being complete on the day of the return of Messiah and the resurrection of the righteous.

-In this Way (HaDerekh), Adonai could ‘fix’ His own marriage without having to wait for His estranged bride (Israel) to ‘earn’ the right to be remarried; which Adonai knew full-well from experience was never going to happen.
-Therefore, Adonai is saying to every Jewish man, woman, and child:
+In this Way (HaDerekh), Adonai (the LORD) could ‘fix’ His own marriage without having to wait for His estranged bride (Israel) to ‘earn’ the right to be remarried; which Adonai knew full-well from experience was never going to happen.
+Therefore, Adonai our Father and our God is saying to every Jewish man, woman, and child:

-We are now able to walk down The Way of Righteousness under a New Covenant that leads to the House of [His] Praise.
-There before the healing Hands of the Spirit of Grace (Ruach Ha-Chesed) we can now have the scales fall off of our eyes and receive the glorious light of our salvation.
-This happens when we receive the gift of the Indwelling Presence of the Spirit of Holiness who is our Living Torah (the true Oral Torah of the Spirit that is even more precious than the Written Torah).
+Now we (modern Israel) must choose to walk down The Way of Righteousness under a New Covenant that leads to the House of [God’s] Praise (Yehudah)).
+Now before the healing Hands of the Spirit of Grace (Ruach Ha-Chesed) we shall have the scales fall off of our eyes and receive the glorious light of our salvation.
+This shall happen when we – the nation and people of modern Israel – receive the gift of the Indwelling Presence of the Spirit of Holiness who is our Living Torah—the true Oral Torah of the Spirit that is even more precious than the Written Torah.
+Old Israel has passed away and the new Israel has come; therefore, let it now be said:

-“Adonai has sworn and will not change His mind,
+“Adonai (GOD) has sworn and will not change His mind,

 ‘You are a priest forever,